tosynthegeek/MonkeyDoo/README.md

 # MonkeyDoo

-A olidity Smart Contract for MonkeyDoo NFT Collection on Ethereum Classic
+A Solidity Smart Contract for MonkeyDoo NFT Collection on Ethereum Classic

 ## Getting Started